oracc/oracc2/bin/bx/README.txt

 5) Bib-ID mode (BID)

-BID reads and writes .bib files, adding B-IDs to any entries that lack them.
+Arg -i: BID scans $ORACC/bib/00etc/*.bib to find last used B-ID and then reads and writes .bib files, adding B-IDs to any entries that lack them.
 See Oracc Bibliography IDs for further information.

+Arg -I: BID reads and writes .bib files but does no B-ID handling: with no -s/-S the output should diff -w clean against the original;
+use with -s/-S to sort entries/fields.

 Oracc Bibliography IDs